comunica/Article-SSWS2020-AMF/content/evaluation.md

 Since Comunica already fully supports the TPF algorithm, we could implement our algorithms as fully standalone plugins.
-Our algorithms are implemented in separate Comunica modules, and will be available open-source on GitHub.
+Our algorithms are implemented in separate Comunica modules, and are available open-source on [GitHub](https://github.com/comunica/comunica-feature-amf){:.mandatory}.
 Concretely, we implemented the original triple-based AMF algorithm, our new BGP-based AMF algorithm (_BGP Simple_), and a variant of this BGP-based algorithm (_BGP Combined_) that pre-fetches AMFs in parallel.